Legion-Expansion/Legion-Expansion/README.md

 Currently commanders need to hijack an existing commander.

-ImperialFiveleafclover is currently used as not available for resale.
+ImperialFiveleafclover is currently used as it's not available for resale.

+Nothing is used from the custom commander... it's just a placeholder which can be shadowed.

 ## Known Issues

-- mixed factions in shared team games are not currently possible and should be disabled
+- mixed factions in shared team games are not currently possible and should be disabled by the server mod
 - AI cannot use Legion Faction